newjersey/navigator.business.nj.gov/content/src/opportunities/premier-community-development.md

 **Benefits:** Loan participation of up to $500,000 or line of credit guarantee.

-**Eligilibity**: Businesses that commit to create or retain 1 new full-time job for every $65,000 in NJEDA exposure within 2 years.
+**Eligibility**: Businesses that commit to create or retain 1 new full-time job for every $65,000 in NJEDA exposure within 2 years.
 Must be in operation for at least 1 year (3 if a non-profit).